hyperspy/hyperspy/doc/user_guide/tools.rst

 Not only :py:meth:`~.signal.Signal.map` method can take variable arguments, if ``out`` is not ``False``, the function is no longer applied in-place, and an output with different shape can be generated.
-If the output shape changes with arguments, a list of signals is retured, as in the following example.
+If the output shape changes with arguments, a signal of signals is retured with navigation dimensions and calibration preserved, as in the following example.

 .. code-block:: python